ncsa/archi_tools/README.md

 by the *git clone*.

 1. Archi_tools corrently depends on Exporets of Archi .csv files.
-The suported convention is to:
+The supported convention is to:
-         1. Export the CSV files into $HOME/Export
+         - Export the CSV files into $HOME/Export
-         1. Export the files wiht a meaningful prefix, ending in an underscore, e.g. DES_
+         - Export the files wiht a meaningful prefix, ending in an underscore, e.g. DES_

 1. To provide a directory in the default directory named *cache*.
 Achi_tool copies working files there.

-1. After suitable invocations of archi_tool, An sqlite database is created in the current working directory, named. <prefix>archi_tool.db, for example DEMAND_archi_tool.db for the DEMAND_ prefix.
+1. After suitable invocations of archi_tool, An sqlite database is created in the current working directory, named `<prefix>archi_tool.db`, for example DEMAND_archi_tool.db for the DEMAND_ prefix.

 ```shell